Begin your meditation practice

 Find Your Space

-You don't need a dedicated studio.
-Just find a quiet corner where you won't be disturbed for a few minutes.
+You do not need a dedicated studio.
+Just find a quiet corner where you will not be disturbed for a few minutes.
 Sit on a chair with your feet flat on the floor, or cross-legged on a cushion.
 The goal is a posture that is alert yet relaxed.

 2